 then disaster struck!

-Before I could leave on my grand tour, driving my OWN Landrover all over Natal, peering over the border into three foreign countries including Transkei, an order came through on a DD69 assigning 2nd Lieutenant me and 2nd Lieutenant Les Chrich to Addington Hospital as resident oogkundiges.
-Instead of driving around visiting the odd nun and some okes in uniform at Zululand hospitals, I was ordered to move into Addington DQ – doctors quarters – across the road from the nurses res.
+Before I could leave on my grand tour, driving my OWN Landrover all over Natal, peering over the steering wheel over the border into three foreign countries including Transkei, an order came through on a DD69 assigning 2nd Lieutenant me and 2nd Lieutenant Les Chrich to Addington Hospital as resident oogkundiges.
+Instead of driving around visiting the odd nun and some okes in uniform at Zululand hospitals, we were ordered to move into Addington DQ – doctors quarters – across the road from the nurses res.

 Did you catch that?
 Are you paying attention?
 We soldiers were ordered to live next door to a NURSES RESIDENCE.
 In which six hundred – that’s 600 – nurses in white skirts, silly little white hats and pantihose waited for us to come and service them under the Definitely Desirable DD69 conditions.
 Their eyes.
 Focus, you ous!